sbarbari/voltha-perf-base/PITCHME.md

 to add a persistent volume.

-The virtual cluster should already have allocated storage as per the instructions under `Installation Details / Virtual Environment Installation`.
+The virtual cluster should already have allocated storage as per the instructions under `5.1Virtual Environment Installation`.
 You can verify if your system was properly configured by issuing the following command.

 ---